 Hiking, Cycling & Photography in Shiga Highland

-Already afforded status as a national park, Shiga Highland was declared a UNESCO Biopshere Reserve in 1981.
+Already afforded status as a national park, an area with Joshinetsu Kogen was afforded further global recogniation as a UNESCO Biopshere Reserve in 1980.
 UNESCO – the same branch of the United Nations that awards World Heritage status to sites around the world – grants the status of ‘Biosphere Reserve’ to important ecosystems that can act as model for the balanced existence of people and their environments.

 Formed by volcanic eruptions that occurred 3 million years ago, the area comprises of rough terrain, mountain ranges and forests with ponds, swamps, high-moors, and rivers, making it a suitable environment for a wide variety of animals, plants, and insects to coexist.